 Home Education UK is a resource site with information about local groups, children’s issues, education news, and mailing lists.

 Homeschool Activities has extensive notes about one family’s home education adventure, by a mother who was herself home educated.
-Articles about home education in general and activities to be enjoyed.
+Articles about home education in general and activities for children to try.